Whether you're looking for a quick dip or a day spent sunbathing and splish-splashing, West Sweden's stunning coastline won't disappoint.Read more...

 Try a spot of canoeing whilst camping in Dalsland © Goran Assner, West Sweden Tourist Board

-Whilst in Gothenburg, be sure to visit one of Sweden’s biggest and best art museums, the Konstmuseum, whose Fürstenberg galleries hold a superlative collection of early 20th-century Nordic art as well as contemporary art.
+While in Gothenburg, be sure to visit one of Sweden’s biggest and best art museums, the Konstmuseum, whose Fürstenberg galleries hold a superlative collection of early 20th-century Nordic art as well as contemporary art.
 Why not also take a canal tour aboard the open-topped Paddan boats which sail around the city and the harbour or try the Liseberg amusement park, Scandinavia’s largest?
 In the Gothenburg archipelago, hiring a bike is the thing to do, exploring the islands at your own pace – ideally with a picnic.
 On the Bohuslän coast, you’re spoilt for choice: sea kayaking or perhaps a seafood safari; take a boat out to some of the coast’s enchanting islands; check out ornate rock carvings from the Bronze Age or visit the Nordic Watercolour Museum.
 Alternatively, come face to face with some of the world’s most endangered species at Nordens Ark or walk in the footsteps of the characters from the novels of Camilla Läckberg – Sweden’s best-selling author.
 In Dalsland, try a spot of canoeing or horseriding through some spectacular scenery or jump on two wheels and cycle part of the Göta Canal in Västergötland.
-Though don’t forget the fairy-tale castle, Läckö slott, or the breathtaking Neolithic burial site, Ekornavallen, with its impressive graves and standing stones.
+Though don’t forget the fairy-tale castle, Läckö Slott, or the breathtaking Neolithic burial site, Ekornavallen, with its impressive graves and standing stones.

 Gothenburg is linked to Germany and Denmark by regular ferries operated by Stena Line.
 Once daily, a ferry sails from the terminal at Jaegerdorffsplatsen to and from Kiel in northern Germany, whereas the more frequent ships to Fredrikshavn in Denmark use the terminal close to Masthuggstorget.
 Trams run between the city centre and both terminals.

 There are direct trains between Gothenburg and Copenhagen, where connections can be made to other destinations in Europe.
 There are also direct services to Oslo.